sigsep/sigsep-mus-eval/README.md

 ## Usage

-The purpose of this package is to evaluate source separation results and write out standardized `json` files that can easiliy parsed by the SiSEC submission system.
+The purpose of this package is to evaluate source separation results and write out standardized `json` files that can easiliy be parsed by the SiSEC submission system.
 Furthermore we want to encourage users to use this evaluation output format as the standardized way to share source separation results for processed tracks.
 We provide two different ways to use `museval` in conjunction with your source separation results.

 ### Run and Evaluate

-- If you want to evaluate while processing your source separation results, you can hook `museval` into your `musdb` user_function:
+- If you want to perform evaluation while processing your source separation results, you can hook `museval` into your `musdb` user_function:

 Here is an example for such a function separating the mixture into a __vocals__ and __accompaniment__ track: